-It is important to understand that Westbuilt will negotiate with your bank to provide suitable payment terms that overcome the security issue.
+It is essential to understand that Westbuilt will negotiate with your bank to provide suitable payment terms that overcome the security issue.

 How does bank finance affect the modular building process?

 The effect of bank finance to the overall building process by getting a bank to finance your new home is limited.
-The main effects are:
+The main results are:

-Yes, banks are large institutions and they do move slowly.
-One of the main effects with bank finance is that it does slow down the building process.
+Yes, banks are large institutions, and they do move slowly.
+One of the main effects of bank finance is that it does slow down the building process.

 We find that most home loan applications take 4 – 6 weeks to approve.
 There will generally be another 1-2 weeks added at the end of the process while you wait for the bank to complete the valuation.

 To allow us to negotiate with the banks and modify the payment terms, we do have to include a bank finance surcharge with the price of your home.
 This surcharge, which is usually about 1% of the value of your home, will cover the cost of Westbuilt providing debtor finance for the home while in the factory.